Table of Contents

 If both the doer and the experiencer are people, and the action is done directly to the experiencer, both に and から can be used to mark the doer.
 So, if Picasso laughed at you, you can say:

 - I was laughed at by Picasso.

-If the actor is not a person, however, only に can mark the actor.
+However, if the doer is not a person, only に can mark the doer.
 So, if your friend was hit by a car, you can only use に: